huijing/personal-website-v3/src/content/blog/2019-03-05-an-exercise-in-progressive-enhancement.md

 I've had more opportunities to work on the server-side of things these past couple of months, specifically in [Node.js](https://nodejs.org/en/), and [Glitch](https://glitch.com/) has been an integral part of my learning process.

-A recent project I've been tinkering with was a good use case for me to familiarise myself with the actual implementation of a site that works without Javascript, but is enhanced by Javascript when it is available.
+A recent project I've been tinkering with was a good use case for me to familiarise myself with the actual implementation of a site that works without JavaScript, but is enhanced by JavaScript when it is available.

 There are numerous articles that talk about the benefits of progressive enhancement, all of which I agree with, but as someone who hadn't had to worry too much about the server-side implementation of things, I had not written server-side code that catered for it before.